lazycoder9/pai/README.md

 pai init --name "demo"
 ```

-Add an idea, turn it into a feature, then break it into tasks:
+Add an idea, turn it into a feature, then break it into a task:

 ```bash
 pai add idea inbox-zero-for-agents \